 Water is not potable in Somaliland.
 Please drink only bottled water.
 During times of drought, water resources are very limited so please take care not to waste water.
 Please take short showers.
 Avoid keeping water running unnecessarily when brushing teeth.
-There is a washing machine.
-Clothes need to be turned over to the housekeeper to do the washing.
-Bed linens should be taken given to the housekeeper on the staff member's day off.
+There is a washing machine and clothes need to be turned over to the house keeper to do the washing.
+Discuss with her before so she can plan her day.